SinisterSpatula/RetroflagGpiGuides/Pegasus.md

 ## Install Theme

-Now that you have skrapes ready, and pegasus installed, and safe shutdown configured, let's install the GameOS modified theme:
+Now that you have scraped your games for meta data and media, and pegasus installed, and safe shutdown configured, let's install the GameOS modified theme:

 ```
 cd ~/.config/pegasus-frontend/themes/ && git clone https://github.com/SinisterSpatula/gameOS.git --branch master --depth 1